NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 [/tr]
 [/table]

-The rules are relatively easy to change in the config file.

 [h1]Save Backup[/h1]

-There have not been any reported issues, but it would be best to backup the saves just in case.
+There have not been any reported issues, but as with all mods it would be best to backup the saves just in case.

 The saves are located at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph[/i] and begin with [i]slot_[/i]

-This is out of abundance of caution as there was another mod which moved items and had corruption issues.
+This warning is out of abundance of caution as there was another mod which moved items and had corruption issues.

 [h1]Configuration[/h1]